DirectXMan12/dijkstra-lang-llvm/README.md

 The following (additional) Haskell packages are required (in addition to the base libraries):

 * Parsec (Text.ParserCombinators.Parsec)
-* llvm (LLVM) -- modified (see below)
+* llvm (LLVM) -- ~~modified (see below)~~

 ### Modifications to LLVM/Not Using LLVM ###

-The compiler uses a couple modifications to the LLVM (Haskell) libraries.
-The code used merely requires a couple of methods to be made public, and a couple lines of Haskell FFI to be written.
+~~The compiler uses a couple modifications to the LLVM (Haskell) libraries.
+The code used merely requires a couple of methods to be made public, and a couple lines of Haskell FFI to be written.~~

-If you do not wish to install the LLVM dev libraries or do not wish to use the modifications, you can compile as `ghc --make dcc-simple` and run as `dcc-simple INPUTFILE`.
+If you do not wish to install the LLVM dev libraries ~~or do not wish to use the modifications,~~ you can compile as `ghc --make dcc-simple` and run as `dcc-simple INPUTFILE`.
 The compiler will still be able to output LLVM IR, just not the LLVM bitcode.

-Otherwise, you can install the Haskell LLVM libraries from my fork of the official repository at https://github.com/DirectXMan12/llvm instead, until the requisite changes get merged into the main Haskell LLVM library.
+~~Otherwise, you can install the Haskell LLVM libraries from my fork of the official repository at https://github.com/DirectXMan12/llvm instead, until the requisite changes get merged into the main Haskell LLVM library.~~  The latest Haskell LLVM libraries can be used.
+Make sure to use the latest sources from the github repository at https://github.com/bos/llvm (feature introduced in bos/llvm@3dc9717a0c23a95002bd22fffe29e7909c387f0d)

 Dijkstra Language